neontribe/decipha-styleguide/README.md

 ## To use

-Go to the root of the decipha-styleguide directory, then&hellip;
+Clone this repository, navigate to its root, then&hellip;

 ```
 npm install